raphaelouzan/PowerLEDSuit/README.md

 Settings Mode [in progress]
 --
-The strip will use the bottom 5 leds to show the level selected.
+The strip will use the bottom 10 leds to show the level selected.
 A red indicator shows the maximum brightness.
 *Click* to increase brightness until it gets back to minimum (Minimum is 25).
+*Long press* to save changes and go back to animation mode!

 Thanks
 --